Ladysnake/Ladysnake.github.io/wiki/blast.md

 # FAQ
 #### Can I include this mod in a modpack?

 **Yes**, you can.
 Go ahead, don't bother asking.
-Please  however provide credit and a link to both the [GitHub repository](https://github.com/Ladysnake/BLAST) and  [Curse Forge project page](https://www.curseforge.com/minecraft/mc-mods/blast).
+Please  however provide credit and a link to both the [GitHub repository](https://github.com/ladysnake/blast) and [Curse Forge project page](https://www.curseforge.com/minecraft/mc-mods/blast).

 #### Can you port to Forge please?
 Backport to version X?

-Sorry, we **don't** port our mods to forge or backport them for various reasons.
+Sorry, we **don't** allow backports or ports to other modloaders for this mod.